eriicafes/tmpl/README.md

 ### Load directory (recommended).

 Load all templates like in a file-based router.
 By default the layout filename for each path segment is `layout`.
+Layouts templates are available as associated templates within the loaded template.

 ```go
 fs := os.DirFS("templates")